dalloriam/engel/docs/howto/engel.application.rst

             parent=self.results
           )

-You now have a fully functional PopeUI application!
+You now have a fully functional Engel application!
-If you want more information on the framework's API, head over to the :doc:`../code_overview/popeui`.
-Otherwise, take a look at :doc:`popeui.widget`.
+If you want more information on the framework's API, head over to the :doc:`../code_overview/engel`.
+Otherwise, take a look at :doc:`engel.widget`.